PushpenderIndia/VideoAgent/README.md

 # Video Generation Agent System

-A multi-agent AI system that automatically generates educational videos using ADK (Agent Development Kit).
-The system uses 5 specialized agents to create videos from topic to final output.
+A multi-agent AI system that automatically generates educational videos with **intelligent transition effects** using ADK (Agent Development Kit).
+The system uses 5 specialized agents to create professional videos from topic to final output with dynamic scene transitions.

 ## 🎬 Overview